doanvalerie/odin-projects/README.md

   </tr>
 </table>

+**Takeaways**
+- Grids are an incredibly useful 2D layout system that can be either static or responsive.
+- Use fractional units to make grid tracks dynamic.
-In this project, I began playing slightly around with media queries.
+- In this project, I began playing slightly around with media queries.
 At this moment, I have not extensively studied responsive website design.
 After learning proper practices, I hope to return to this project and prior designs to make them responsive.